luckylz2git/exfat-synology/README.md

 **P.S.**

+It will automatically check any direction named: usbexfat in the system as the following orders:

+1. samba shared folder named: usbexfat;
+2. the first volume which does contain the dir name: usbexfat, if not No.1;
+3. the first volume which does not contain the dir name: usbexfat, if not No.2.

+No matter what, the dir /volume*/usbexfat will be created.
+If it is not shared, then it stays invisible.

+**P.S.**

 If your own mountpoint does not look like /volume1/usbexfat/usbshare[1...n], you need to modify mountpoint in the mount.sh!
 ```
 ...